 Advanceable Tax Credit

-When you hear the lower and middle income people will be getting subsidies to help them buy insurance in the new health exchanges in 2014 and beyond, it’s not a check.
+Lower- and middle-income people who are getting subsidies to help them pay for their insurance in the new health exchanges in 2014 and beyond aren’t getting a check.
 They are actually getting a tax credit – or rather, an advanceable tax credit, which means they get it up front, when their health insurance premium is due.
 They don’t have to wait to file their tax return the next year.
-(By the way, a tax credit isn’t the same as a tax deduction – and it’s more valuable because it slices off the amount of taxes owed, rather than reducing the income on which taxes are owed)
+(A tax credit isn’t the same as a tax deduction.
+It’s more valuable because it slices off the amount of taxes owed, rather than reducing the income on which taxes are owed)

-HHS recently provided some more details on how they will work in the exchanges (and these credits will only be available in the exchanges, not for policies purchased outside the exchange) Perhaps most important, the credit can be paid directly to the insurer on behalf of the eligible individual – much simpler (assuming everything works as it’s supposed to when the exchanges start up).
-In addition, if people are eligible on the basis of their income for additional cost-sharing reduction, it will take place at the point of service.
-In other words, the person doesn’t have to put the money out and then try to get reimbursed.
-The person will get the medical service, and CMS will pay the insurer.
+These credits are only available in the exchanges, not for policies purchased outside the exchange, even if the off-exchange policy meets ACA standards.
+The credit is paid directly to the insurer on behalf of the eligible individual, which is much simpler for the consumer.
+However, with all the ongoing problems with the ‘back end' of the exchanges, it can be problematic for the health plans.
+In addition, for people who are eligible on the basis of their income for additional cost-sharing reduction (such as reduced co-pays), it takes place at the point of service.
+In other words, individuals don't have to pay and then try to get reimbursed.
+They will get the medical service, and CMS works it out with insurers.
+(See Cost sharing subsidy.)

 Basic health plan